Customer Testimonial: Integrating a Home Equity Conversion Mortgage Into a Strategic Retirement Plan

 Is a Reverse Mortgage Right for You?

-At Fairway, we understand that each of our customers has unique needs, and sometimes a reverse mortgage is the best fit — and sometimes it is not.
+At Fairway, we understand that each of our customers has unique needs, and sometimes a reverse mortgage loan is the best fit — and sometimes it is not.
 If you’re interested in learning more about reverse mortgages and whether one might be a good fit for your situation (or a loved one’s situation), Fairway can help.